Arizona Naturalists >>> Sonoran Desert Naturalist >>> Field Guide >>> Arthropods

 AntsHymenopteraWorkers without wings and normally residing in large colonies.
 Reproductives (queens, males) with two membraneous wings.
 Stingers sometimes present.
 More info |

-Creosote Bush WalkingstickDiapheromera covilleaeWingless insect with six legs.
+Creosote Bush WalkingstickDiapheromera covilleaeWingless insect with six legs and attaining a large size greater than 8 cm.
 Body and appendages are all long and twig-like to hide completely.
 More info |

 Desert Subterranean TermiteHeterotermes aureusMud-like carton tunnels extend from soil up into wooded structures.
 White abdomen with darker brown at mandibles in head.
 More info |